DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/paging.md

 ## Remote Paging

-If your data service supports paging operations, you can handle the DataGrid paging state changes in order to request a page from the server according to the active page number and size.
+If your data service supports paging operations, you can handle the DataGrid's paging state changes in order to request a page from the server according to the active page number and size.

 Plese note that you shouldn't use the `LocalPaging` plugin to set up remote paging.
 You should handle the `currentPageChange` event of the `PagingState` plugin in order to recieve updates on the current page number changes.
 Having recieved a data page from the server, just pass it to the `DataGrid` component's `rows` property.